-Supply chain risk manager enjoyed its best year of growth in 2020 and CEO is seizing new opportunities, including helping companies assess ESG metrics
+Supply chain risk manager enjoyed its best year of growth in 2020 and CEO is now turning his attention to helping companies assess ESG metrics

 Arshad Matin had barely got his feet under the table as president and CEO of Avetta when the pandemic hit.
 Fuelled by a genuine desire to “make the world better and safer”, the experienced executive had no sooner laid out his plans to the board than the company, like everyone else, was plunged into crisis mode.